 Microsoft appears set on making Teams the communications platform for everyone, but that doesn’t necessarily mean Slack will be crushed.
 As Butterfield said in 2019, 70 percent of the company’s top 50 biggest customers use Office 365 in tandem with Slack.

 It has taken some of the shine from Slack however, which was the darling of the tech industry.
 From a high of $23 billion post-IPO, Slack’s value dropped to $17 billion.
-Salesforce announced its intention to acquire Slack for $27.7 billion on December 1, 2020.
+Salesforce acquired Slack for $27.7 billion in July 2021, integrating it into the company’s enterprise services portfolio.

 We have collected data and statistics on Slack.
 Read on below to find out more.

-- Slack has 12 million daily active users and 156,000 organisations subscribe to the app
+- Slack had an estimated 35 million daily active users and one million organizations use the app

 - In December 2020, Slack was acquired by Salesforce for $27.7 billion